davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 DIAGRAM: nodes a network, thought bubble question mark in the middle for a variable

 How could we make such a thing?
-Well, we know how to make regular, non-distributed variables; so let’s make a plain old variable on one of our nodes, and set up an RPC server on that node so the other nodes can get and set the variable remotely.
+Well, we already know how to make regular, non-distributed variables; so let’s make a plain old variable on one of our nodes, and set up an RPC server on that node so the other nodes can get and set the variable remotely.

 DIAGRAM